aenslei/SENTRI/readme.md

 **2**: Operating System
 - Checks if a device has the latest Windows patch.

-*This project was made for my GovTech Girls in Tech Mentorship Program!*
+*This project was made for my GovTech Singapore Girls in Tech Mentorship Program!*